 Always feed your pup a kibble designed for large breeds as he has different nutritional needs compared to smaller breeds.
 As well as an age-appropriate kibble.
 This is especially important during puppyhood as it sets the foundations for a healthy body and lifestyle.

-The Goldendoodle’s coat is one of his best assets, so it’s important to take good care of it.
+The Goldendoodle’s low-shedding coat is one of his best assets, so it’s important to take good care of it.
 He needs brushing most days to keep mats at bay.
 Especially if he has a curly or wavy coat type.
 Use a slicker brush to tackle the undercoat and curls.
 Make sure the slicker brush has soft, rounded tips to avoid skin irritation.
-They are less likely to shed less than most other dog breeds, but they are not totally shed-free.
+They are much less likely to shed than most other dog breeds, but they are not totally shed-free.

 The Goldendoodle needs bathing once every six to eight weeks.
 Use a gentle doggy formula that is made from natural ingredients, such as soothing oatmeal.
 If he is a pup, use a tear-free puppy product.
-Brush his teeth at least twice a week to prevent periodontal diseases.
+Brush his teeth at least twice a week to prevent periodontal disease.
 And clean his ears weekly with an ear-cleaning product as his floppy, hairy ears are prone to infections.

 Expose your Goldendoodle to his grooming schedule as soon as you can.
 Touch his feet regularly to desensitize them and make every grooming session positive by rewarding him.

 In addition to the above, many owners send their pup to a professional groomer once every six to eight weeks.
 Depending on your location and your dog’s size, coat type, and behavior at the groomers, a cut can cost anywhere between $75 and $150.

 Breeders & Puppy Costs